 The Ohio State University affirms the importance and value of diversity of people and ideas.
 We believe in creating equitable research opportunities for all students and to providing programs and curricula that allow our students to understand critical societal challenges from diverse perspectives and aspire to use research to promote sustainable solutions for all.
 We are committed to maintaining an inclusive community that recognizes and values the inherent worth and dignity of every person; fosters sensitivity, understanding, and mutual respect among all members; and encourages each individual to strive to reach their own potential.
 The Ohio State University does not discriminate on the basis of age, ancestry, color, disability, gender identity or expression, genetic information, HIV/AIDS status, military status, national origin, race, religion, sex, gender, sexual orientation, pregnancy, protected veteran status, or any other bases under the law, in its activities, academic programs, admission, and employment.
-(To learn more about diversity, equity, and inclusion and for opportunities to get involved, please visit: https://odi.osu.edu/ or https://cbsc.osu.edu/ instructor will remind you which ones in the evening email).
-There are only a few new reading assignments in Venice.

 Please note: Our preparatory weeks are reading heavy - you will be expected to spend a good amount of time reading each day in preparation for our class lectures and discussions.
 This is so we can dedicate our time in Venice to exploring the city rather than reading in our rooms.
-That said, please return to (or finish!) any readings that relate to our daily activities in Venice (the
+That said, please return to (or finish!) any readings that relate to our daily activities in Venice (the instructor will remind you which ones in the evening email).
+There are only a few new reading assignments in Venice.